Eleanor of Aquitaine: Inheritance (1137)

 In 1137, William X left Poitiers for Bordeaux and took his daughters with him.
 Upon reaching Bordeaux, he left them at l'Ombrière Castle in the charge of his loyal vassal and the local archbishop, Geoffrey of Louroux.
 William then set out for the Shrine of Saint James of Compostela in the company of other pilgrims.
 However, he died on Good Friday of that year (9 April).

 Eleanor, aged 13, then became the duchess of Aquitaine, and thus one of the richest and most eligible heiresses in Europe.
 Since kidnapping an heiress was seen as a viable option for obtaining a title and lands, when William X knew that he was dying, he named King Louis VI of France as Eleanor's guardian.
-William requested that Louis take care of both Eleanor and the lands, and find her a suitable husband.
-However, until a husband was found, the King had the legal right to her lands.
-William also insisted to his companions that his death be kept a secret until Louis was informed; the men were to journey as quickly as possible from Saint James of Compostela across the Pyrenees to notify Archbishop Geoffrey, then to Paris to inform the King.
+William requested that Louis take care of both Eleanor and the lands and find her a suitable husband.
+However, until a husband was found, the king had the legal right to her lands.
+William also insisted to his companions that his death be kept a secret until Louis was informed; the men were to journey as quickly as possible from Saint James of Compostela across the Pyrenees to notify Archbishop Geoffrey, then to Paris to inform the king.
 (Note: The authenticity of William X's alleged will, setting out these supposed conditions, is dubious at best.
 Abbot Suger is the main source for these events.)

 Louis VI, who was in poor health, recognised an opportunity to realise a long-standing ambition to enlarge his dominions by the acquisition of Aquitaine.
-His eldest surviving son, Louis, had originally been destined for monastic life, but had become the heir apparent when the King's eldest son, Philip, died after being thrown from his horse in 1131.
+His eldest surviving son, Louis, had originally been destined for monastic life, but had become the heir apparent when the king's eldest son, Philip, died after being thrown from his horse in 1131.
 Louis VI realised the dangers of not swiftly settling the succession of the Aquitainian duchy, while a marriage between his son and Eleanor would add the considerable resources of Aquitaine to the Capetian holdings.
-Thus, he spent little time in dispatching the young Louis, accompanied by a large retinue, some 500 knights, along with Abbot Suger of Saint-Denis, Bishop Geoffrey II of Chartres, and Counts Theobald II of Champagne and Raoul I of Vermandois to Bordeaux to secure the marriage.
+Thus, he spent little time in dispatching the young Louis, accompanied by a large retinue of some 500 knights, along with Abbot Suger of Saint-Denis, Bishop Geoffrey II of Chartres, and Counts Theobald II of Champagne and Ralph I of Vermandois, to Bordeaux to secure the marriage.